Skip to main content

 CMD ["npm", "start"]

-β€’ Provides default command when container starts
+β€’ Provides the default command (or default args for ENTRYPOINT) when a container starts

-β€’ overridden by docker run arguments
+β€’ replaced by any command passed to docker run

 ENTRYPOINT